Page Contents

 NHS Continuing Healthcare means a package of ongoing care that is arranged and funded solely by the National Health Service (NHS) specifically for the relatively small number of individuals (with high levels of need) who are found to have a ‘Primary Health Need’ (see more in Primary Health Need section below).
 Such care is provided to an individual aged 18 or over to meet health and associated social care needs that have arisen as a result of disability, accident or illness.

-• Tel: 01332 401821
+- Tel: 01332 401821

 What is NHS continuing healthcare?

-Who is eligible for CHC?
+Who is eligible for continuing health care?

 There is a National Framework which states that eligibility should be based on someone’s healthcare needs and not their diagnosis.
 It is not linked to savings or income levels.

-Many people who are assessed for CHC are reaching the end of their lives or face a long-term condition, because of a disability, accident or illness.
-They can have a wide range of healthcare conditions and may receive funding for just a few weeks or many years.This includes people with physical disabilities, learning disabilities, older adults with complex physical and psychological needs as well as young people transitioning from childhood to adulthood who become entitled to receive NHS CHC, if eligible, at the age of 18.
+Many people who are assessed for continuing health care are reaching the end of their lives or face a long-term condition, because of a disability, accident or illness.
+They can have a wide range of healthcare conditions and may receive funding for just a few weeks or for many years.
+This includes people with physical disabilities, learning disabilities, older adults with complex physical and psychological needs as well as young people transitioning from childhood to adulthood who become entitled to receive NHS continuing health care, if eligible, at the age of 18.

-How is CHC assessed?
+How is continuing health care assessed?

 The full assessment is usually carried out by a registered nurse employed to work for the NHS along with a group of health and social care professionals who have been involved in the patient’s care.
-They are known as a multidisciplinary team (MDT).
+They are known as a multidisciplinary team.
 Health and social care professionals must use their professional judgement at both the screening and full assessment stages when undertaking an assessment.
 They will consider the person’s combined healthcare needs across 11 domains (areas of need) to complete an initial checklist and across 12 domains to undertake the full assessment.

 Individuals will have their care needs reviewed three months after their positive eligibility assessment and then annually.
 This is to ensure that the care provided is still relevant and providing the right support, as well as ensuing that continuing healthcare is still indicated.
-Where a care needs review identifies a change in needs that suggests CHC is no longer indicated a full assessment will be planned with the multi-disciplinary team to determine ongoing eligibility.
+Where a care needs review identifies a change in needs that suggests continuing health care is no longer indicated a full assessment will be planned with the multi-disciplinary team to determine ongoing eligibility.

 Children and young people’s continuing care

-Personal Health Budgets and CHC
+Personal Health Budgets and Continuing Health Care

-A PHB is an amount of money to support your individual health and wellbeing needs, as agreed between you and your local NHS team.
+A personal health budget is an amount of money to support your individual health and wellbeing needs, as agreed between you and your local NHS team.
 Your health and wellbeing needs will be set out in a personal centred care and support plan which will be developed by you together with a health care professional.
 How the budget will be used to support your health and well-being needs will be set out in this plan and agreed by both yourself and the local NHS team.

 Personal health budget support the vision of a more personalised, patient-focused NHS.
 NHS England’s website has more information and advice about the new scheme.
 Find out more about personal health budgets on the NHS website.

-Requesting to appeal a CHC eligibility decision
+Requesting to appeal a continuing health care eligibility decision

-• You do not consider that the process used was in line with the National Framework
+- You do not consider that the process used was in line with the National Framework

-• You do not consider that the correct evidence was considered at the assessment.
+- You do not consider that the correct evidence was considered at the assessment.

 The purpose of Derby & Derbyshire ICB’s Local Resolution Appeals Process:

-1. To establish that the patient had been comprehensively assessed to allow full consideration in respect of their care needs.
+- To establish that the patient had been comprehensively assessed to allow full consideration in respect of their care needs.

-3. To ensure that the application of the criterion within the National Framework has been properly and consistently applied.
+- To ensure that the application of the criterion within the National Framework has been properly and consistently applied.

-4. To ensure this is a robust documentation in respect of the decisions made inclusive of the decision-making rationale.
+- To ensure this is a robust documentation in respect of the decisions made inclusive of the decision-making rationale.

 Stage one of the appeals process is to attempt to resolve any concerns initially through an informal two-way meaningful discussion between the ICB representative and the individual and/or their representative.
 There will be a written summary of this for both parties.
 The discussion will be an opportunity for the individual or their representative to receive clarification of anything they have not understood.
-The ICB will explain how it has arrived at the decision regarding eligibility, including reference to the completed Decision Support Tool (DST) and primary health need assessment.
+The ICB will explain how it has arrived at the decision regarding eligibility, including reference to the completed Decision Support Tool and primary health need assessment.
 Where required this will also be an opportunity for the individual or their representative to provide any further information that had not been considered.

 Following this it may be necessary to proceed to stage two of the Local Resolution Process.